xrdocs/design/_blogs/2018-02-26-express-peering-fabric.md

 Regional Transport Design
 -------------------------
 ### Flexible Photonic Network
-One of the key building blocks to an express delivery networks is flexibility in placement of circuits between ingress peering endpoints and end user locations.
-The regional transport network must allow DWDM wavelengths direct reach between peeering and content locations to subscriber locations without additional router hops.
+One of the key building blocks to express delivery networks is flexible placement of DWDM circuits between ingress peering endpoints and end user locations.
+The regional transport network must allow DWDM wavelengths direct reach between peering and content locations to subscriber locations without additional router hops.
 The lowest layer block is a flexible photonic layer providing any-to-any wavelength connectivity through multi-degree colorless and contentionless ROADMs and add-drop complexes.
-The Cisco NCS2000 with its intelligent high-density multi-degree ROADMs and GMPLS control-plane give providers the flexible photonic layer they need to build a more efficient express traffic delivery network.
+T

 ### On-net Content Source Facilities
 In some instances, providers have built linear extensions from regional peering locations to core aggregation sites since all connectivity went between the peering routers to the metro core aggregation routers.
 In order to eliminate redundant hops, the peering locations must be connected to upstream ROADMs to directly reach subscriber locations.
 There is generally very little cost incurred with adding additional multi-degree ROADMs today, and their use greatly increases network flexibility.
 While it's most beneficial to have the peering location connected to diverse sites via a fiber ring, even a linear route connected via ROADM will pay dividends in network agility and efficient connectivity.